Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 - Detailed deployment section was taken from [this](https://github.com/iainm342/milestone-4/blob/master/README.md) repository.
 - Reviews are based upon [this](https://github.com/iainm342/milestone-4) Repo
 - All images used belong to their respective parties.
 As of now this is Marvel and DC.
+- Contact app is based on [this](https://github.com/atiqbeenrahim/milestone-project-04/tree/main/contact) Repo

 ### Content